AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-serving-static-nonimage-contents.md

 ---
 title: Serving static (non-image) contents
-description: You can use Image Serving to manage non-image content in catalogs and serve it via a separate /is/content context.
+description: You can use Image Serving to manage non-image content in catalogs and serve it by way of a separate /is/content context.
 solution: Experience Manager

 feature: Dynamic Media Classic,SDK/API